arash-simuland/cedars/docs/technical_specs/model.md

 # CedarSim Inventory Management Model - Understanding Document

 ## Project Overview
-This document captures our understanding of the CedarSim inventory management simulation system for hospital inventory management.
-This serves as the main reference for model building and will be updated as we progress.
+This document captures our understanding of the CedarSim inventory management simulation system for **Cedars-Sinai Marina del Rey Hospital**.
+This is a production-ready healthcare operations optimization project that serves as the main reference for model building and will be updated as we progress.

+### **Project Context**
+- **Client**: Cedars-Sinai Health System
+- **Facility**: Marina del Rey Hospital (new facility)
+- **Objective**: Use digital twin simulation to optimize medical supply inventory management
+- **Partnership**: Confidential Core consulting and simulation engineering firm

+### **Core Focus Areas**
+- ✅ Ensuring optimal medical supplies availability across all PAR locations
+- ✅ Eliminating excess inventory waste
+- ✅ Minimizing stockouts and emergency replenishment needs
+- ✅ Maintaining patient safety through reliable supply chains

 ## Data Sources